 A comparison of duplicate values depends on what appears in the cell.
 So it’s not about the original value stored in the cell.
 Check the example below!

 Let’s say that our range contains the same date value in multiples cells with various formatting.

-If we apply the ‘Remove duplicates’ command, we will get only unique values without duplicates.
+If we apply the ‘Remove duplicates’ command, we will get unique values without duplicates.
 Why?
 We are talking about unique values, but the cell format is different!

-So, we recommend you format the data before you start using the function.
+We recommend you format the data before you start using the function.

-Tip: The remove duplicates tool delete your duplicates permanently.
+Tip: The remove duplicates tool, delete your duplicates permanently.

 How to remove duplicates in Excel for a single column